-- 2.1 Hillingdon's first LDF document was approved by the Government Office for London on target in March 2005.
-The Local Development Scheme establishes the content and timetable for the delivery of the Local Development Framework. - 2.2 This section reviews the milestones on the Council's first Local Development Scheme (LDS), which was adopted in March 2005.
-During this review each Local Development Document is monitored individually and outlines some proposed amendments and achievements set out against the LDS milestones. - 2.3 In this year's AMR the adopted documents and those scheduled to progress during the 2007/08 period, have been reviewed.
+- 2.1 Hillingdon's first Local Development Scheme was approved by the Government Office for London on target in March 2005.
+The Local Development Scheme establishes the content and timetable for the delivery of the Local Development Framework. - 2.2 This section reviews the milestones in the Council's Local Development Scheme (LDS), which was adopted in March 2005.
+During this review each Local Development Document (LDD) is monitored individually and outlines some proposed amendments and achievements set out against the LDS milestones. - 2.3 The two main types of planning documents covered in the existing LDS are Development Plan Documents (DPDs) and Supplementary Planning Documents (SPDs).
+Development plan documents will set out our planning policies and proposals.
+Supplementary planning documents will expand on these policies.
+LDDs are a set of documents that a Local Planning Authority creates to describe their strategy for development and use of land in their area of authority.
+These documents include the Statement of Community Involvement, and a number of Development Plan Documents and Supplementary Planning Documents.